Barpeta Road: Demography

-Barpeta Road is a Municipal Board city situated in Barnagar circle of Barpeta district.
+Barpeta Road is a Municipal Board city situated in Barnagar Circle of Barpeta district.
 The Barpeta Road city is divided into 10 wards for which elections are held every 5 years.
-As per the Population Census 2011, there are total 7,484 families residing in the Barpeta Road city.
+As per the Population Census 2011, there are a total of 7,484 families residing in the Barpeta Road city.
 The total population of Barpeta Road is 35,571 out of which 18,489 are males and 17,082 are females thus the Average Sex Ratio of Barpeta Road is 924.

 The population of Children of age 0–6 years in Barpeta Road city is 3213 which is 9% of the total population.
-There are 1675 male children and 1538 female children between the age 0–6 years.
-Thus as per the Census 2011 the Child Sex Ratio of Barpeta Road is 918 which is less than Average Sex Ratio (924).
+There are 1675 male children and 1538 female children between the ages of 0–6 years.
+Thus as per the Census 2011, the child sex ratio of Barpeta Road is 918 which is less than the Average Sex Ratio (924).

 As per the Census 2011, the literacy rate of Barpeta Road is 87.2%.
-Thus Barpeta Road has higher literacy rate compared to 63.8% of Barpeta district.
+Thus Barpeta Road has a higher literacy rate compared to 63.8% of Barpeta district.
 The male literacy rate is 91.52% and the female literacy rate is 82.58% in Barpeta Road.

 Places of attraction

-Declared as a national park in 1990, Manas National Park is located at Himalayan foothills where its having a unique biodiversity and scenic landscapes.
-It is one of the first reserves included in the tiger reserve network under project tiger in 1973.
+Declared a national park in 1990, Manas National Park is located in the Himalayan foothills where it has unique biodiversity and scenic landscapes.
+It is one of the first reserves included in the Tiger Reserve network under Project Tiger in 1973.
 Covering an area of 2837 km2.
-Manas river flows through the park with unique blending of dense jungles and grass-land, harbours the largest number of protected species of India including tiger, leopard, civet, elephants, buffalo, pygmy hog, golden langur, Assam roof turtle, and the Bengal florican.
+Manas River flows through the park with a unique blending of dense jungles and grass-land, harbours the largest number of protected species of India including tiger, leopard, civet, elephants, buffalo, pygmy hog, golden langur, Assam roof turtle, and the Bengal florican.

-This park is included as a site of international importance under UNESCO's world heritage convention in 1988 as well as Biosphere Reserve in 1989.
+This park is included as a site of international importance under UNESCO's World Heritage Convention in 1988 as well as the Biosphere Reserve in 1989.
 There are as many as 60 species of mammals, 312 birds, 42 reptiles, 7 amphibians, 54 fishes and more than 100 species of insects.
-The park has the unique feature of having most number of endangered species found in India.
-The place can be reached by road from Barpeta Road (20 km) connecting National highway No-31 that connects rest of India.
+The park has the unique feature of having the most number of endangered species found in India.
+The place can be reached by road from Barpeta Road (20 km) connecting National Highway No-31 which connects the rest of India.
 The forest lodges are situated inside the park at Mathanguri which lies at a distance of 40 km from Barpeta Road.
-Visitors are to obtain necessary permission for entry into park at the office of Field Director Manas Tiger Reserve, Barpeta Road.
+Visitors are to obtain necessary permission for entry into the park at the office of Field Director Manas Tiger Reserve, Barpeta Road.
 The best time to visit the park is from November to April.